 At this point, I still couldn’t believe that I was surrounded by people who were like-minded and have the same interests as me.
 Blogging to them was as normal as it has always been for me.
 They were such positive people who were so energetic to live life to the fullest.
 They were filled with so much energy even though they all felt so tired.
 And this kind of company was what I’ve always been looking for me to keep me motivated in my blogging life.

 As far as I know, we all slept so soundly in the picturesque cabins overlooking the obstacle course.
 The rain has subsided and the sun was starting to peak through, casting bright shimmering lights over the green landscape of the place.

 I knew they were all so eager to push through with the planned activities, although, for me, I was still dreading the fact that I would have to join them at the obstacle course thing, knowing for myself that I have never been this adventurous in all my life.

 It’s time for a change.
-I have to push my myself to my limits and know that I could mingle with these people without many insecurities like I’ve always had.
+I have to push myself to my limits and know that I could mingle with these people without many insecurities as I’ve always had.
 These people care only for the best.

 Yup, those were my thoughts as I surveyed the area with much anticipation and joy.

 And so, after breakfast, it has been decided that the obstacle course game would be the first activity.
 And I couldn’t believe that I actually did it!

 The Obstacle course that we did include the Wall Climb Slide, Tire Challenge, Cable Balance, Karate Kid, Tarzan Swing, Military Crawl, and Palo Sebo.
 There were more to try, like the In-Water Obstacle Courses, but due to heavy rains the night before, our activities were limited.
 But that didn’t mean we couldn’t have fun with what we had.

 There’s nothing more fulfilling and satisfying than knowing you’ve accomplished something you’ve never done before.
 And that’s exactly what went through my brain after the game was done.